 The new hospital is located at the site – 79th Street and Phoenix Avenue – where a group of doctors in 2008 tried to build an orthopedic hospital.
-Mercy purchased the site in February 2011.
+Construction in May 2009.
+Mercy purchased the site close to two years later in February 2011.
+Initial planning and site design work began in August 2011 with the original plan to use the existing facility.
+After digging deeper into the project, Mercy officials decided to remove the steel frame that had been erected and start from scratch.

 An adjacent ambulatory surgery center, doctors’ offices and rehab operation now employs about 170.
 When the new orthopedic hospital opens in late 2014, about 100 more employees will be needed for the operation, according to Janeen Kueck, executive director of the Mercy Orthopedic Hospital.